marijnh/Eloquent-JavaScript/05_higher_order.md

 ## Abstraction

 In the context of programming, these kinds of vocabularies are usually called _((abstraction))s_.
-Abstractions hide details and give us the ability to talk about problems at a higher (or more abstract) level.
+Abstractions give us the ability to talk about problems at a higher (or more abstract) level, without getting sidetracked down by uninteresting details.

 {{index "recipe analogy", "pea soup"}}